ReggieScript/100-days-of-python/README.md

 ## Day 59 -- Upgraded Blog(28/02/2023)
 Phew I kinda forgot a little bit about bootstrap and js.
 Its fun to create an interactive and self updated environment with a self made api with json.
 I just forgot to add an automatic year footer lol.

+## Day 60 -- Upgraded Blog-mail functionality(1/03/2023)
+I just added some mail functionality with flask and smptlib.
+Note: smptlib is kinda special with ":" characters.
+Be careful with these in the future.

 # Notes

 * Bugs in the trivia game make it so that you can click the buttons and increase your score.
 Have to fix.